FenixAlliance/ABS.Docs/English/Products/Alliance-Business-Cloud/About.md

 ## Registering a Domain Name
 Think of the domain name as your business digital address.
 Your customers will use it to find you online, so make sure that it is a good one.
 The best domain names are short, easy to type, and easy to remember.
 An example of a domain name is www.example.com.
 Registering a domain name can be done through one of the many organizations called domain registrars.
 Your hosting provider will usually be able to assist you in registering a domain name as well.
 Web hosting services are often bundled with domain name registration offers and vice versa.

+## Get your free ABS license from https://fenix-alliance.com/licensing.

+## Create your ABC Subscription and set your credentials.